 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
-The Company's financial assets at amortised cost includes trade and other receivables, retention receivables and bank balances.
+The Company's financial assets at amortised cost includes trade and other receivables, due from related parties, retention receivables and bank balances.